Metacognitive Monitoring: Fixing Student Overconfidence in the Classroom

 Take James, a top-set Year 7 mathematician who solved simultaneous equations in minutes during the lesson.
 He rates his confidence as 4/10, thinking: 'If I found it easy, everyone must have.'
 Meanwhile, most of his classmates are still struggling with the basics.
 James's competence makes him acutely aware of what he doesn't yet know, leading to underconfidence.

-Teachers encounter two main types of metacognitive judgements in their classrooms: Judgements of Learning (JOL) and Feelings of Knowing (FOK).
-Understanding these helps explain why revision often goes wrong and how to improve student self-assessment.
+Teachers see two main types of metacognitive judgements in class: Judgements of Learning (JOL) and Feelings of Knowing (FOK).
+These terms help explain why revision often goes wrong.
+They also show how to improve learner self-assessment.

 JOLs feel intuitive but often mislead.
-Students base them on current ease of processing rather than future retrieval likelihood.
+Learners base them on current ease of processing rather than future retrieval likelihood.
 Material feels easy when freshly studied, creating inflated confidence that crashes when memory fades.

-Hacker et al. found delayed judgements of learning are more accurate.
-Learners mistake short-term access for retention immediately after studying.
-A ten-minute delay improves calibration accuracy significantly, (Hacker et al.).
+Hacker et al. found that delayed judgements of learning are more accurate.
+Straight after studying, learners may mistake short-term access for real retention.
+A ten-minute delay improves calibration accuracy significantly (Hacker et al.).

-Both JOLs and FOKs affect how students allocate their study time, choose revision strategies, and seek additional support.
-When these judgements go wrong, students waste time on easy material whilst neglecting topics they haven't mastered.
+Both JOLs and FOKs affect how learners allocate their study time, choose revision strategies, and seek additional support.
+When these judgements go wrong, learners waste time on easy material whilst neglecting topics they haven't mastered.

 Researchers (Rhodes & Tauber, 2011) found learners with poor judgement waste revision time.
 Bad strategy choices also hinder achievement.
 Teachers should improve learners' metacognitive skills, as research (Nelson & Narens, 1990) shows this aids exam success.